codacy/codacy-coverage-reporter-action/README.md

 [![Codacy Badge](https://app.codacy.com/project/badge/Grade/db5eda4c50b24c008b2c19f1117c9cef)](https://www.codacy.com/gh/codacy/codacy-coverage-reporter-action/dashboard?utm_source=github.com&amp;utm_medium=referral&amp;utm_content=codacy/codacy-coverage-reporter-action&amp;utm_campaign=Badge_Grade)

-GitHub Action for [uploading coverage reports to Codacy](https://docs.codacy.com/coverage-reporter/#uploading-coverage) on all commits and pull requests, tracking code coverage, and returning code coverage issues.
+GitHub Action for [uploading coverage reports to Codacy](https://docs.codacy.com/coverage-reporter/#uploading-coverage) on all commits and pull requests, allowing you to track code coverage on your repository and to flag pull requests that cause coverage to drop or add code that isn't tested.

 [Codacy](https://www.codacy.com/) is an automated code review tool that makes it easy to ensure your team is writing high-quality code by analyzing more than 40 programming languages such as PHP, JavaScript, Python, Java, and Ruby.
 Codacy allows you to define your own quality rules, code patterns and quality settings you'd like to enforce to prevent issues on your codebase.